 The RN includes both types of MAC entities; one type for communication with UEs and one type for communication with the E-UTRAN.

 In Dual Connectivity, two MAC entities are configured in the UE: one for the MCG and one for the SCG.
-In DAPS handover, two MAC entities are configured in the UE: one MAC entity for the source cell and one MAC entity for the target cell.
+In DAPS handover, two MAC entities are configured in the UE: one MAC entity for the source cell (source MAC entity) and one MAC entity for the target cell (target MAC entity).
 Each MAC entity is configured by RRC with a serving cell supporting PUCCH transmission and contention based Random Access.
 In this specification, the term SpCell refers to such cell, whereas the term SCell refers to other serving cells.
 The term SpCell either refers to the PCell of the MCG or the PSCell of the SCG depending on if the MAC entity is associated to the MCG or the SCG, respectively.
 A Timing Advance Group containing the SpCell of a MAC entity is referred to as pTAG, whereas the term sTAG refers to other TAGs.

 The functions of the different MAC entities in the UE operate independently if not otherwise indicated.
 The timers and paramenters used in each MAC entity are configured independently if not otherwise indicated.
 The Serving Cells, C-RNTI, radio bearers, logical channels, upper and lower layer entities, LCGs, and HARQ entities considered by each MAC entity refer to those mapped to that MAC entity if not otherwise indicated.